apache/flink/docs/dev/table/common.md

 Flink supports POJOs as composite types.
 The rules for what determines a POJO are documented [here]({{ site.baseurl }}/dev/api_concepts.html#pojos).

 When converting a POJO `DataStream` or `DataSet` into a `Table` without specifying field names, the names of the original POJO fields are used.
-Renaming the original POJO fields requires the keywords `as` because POJO fields have no inherent order such that the name mapping requires the original names and cannot be done by positions.
+Renaming the original POJO fields requires the keyword `AS` because POJO fields have no inherent order.
+The name mapping requires the original names and cannot be done by positions.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">